nbrucker/car/README.md

 ```python
 (distance / frames) + (gates * 500)
 ```
-Distance is the distance traveled by the car.\
+'distance' is the distance traveled by the car.\
-Frames is the number of frames that the car stayed alive for.\
+'frames' is the number of frames that the car stayed alive for.\
-Gates is the number of gates that the car passed.
+'gates' is the number of gates that the car passed.

 We put such a big emphasis on gates to entice the car to pass them as fast as possible.